Back-to-back: Young gives Alabama consecutive Heisman wins

 AP College Football Writer

-NEW YORK (AP) — Bryce Young didn’t just meet the standard set by the star quarterbacks who preceded him at Alabama, he exceeded it.
+NEW YORK (AP) — Bryce Young didn’t just meet the standard set by the star quarterbacks who preceded him at Alabama, he exceeded it and gave the Crimson Tide a rare Heisman back-to-back.

 Pittsburgh quarterback Kenny Pickett (28, 631) finished third and Ohio State quarterback C.J.
 Stroud (12, 399) was fourth.
 Alabama linebacker Will Anderson Jr. (31, 325) was fifth, putting two defensive players in the top five for the first time since 1962.